 Invented by Noboru Hayama, the first Risograph printer was released in Japan in 1986.
-Its function is often described as a mix between screen printing and photocopying, as it can only print one color at a time.
-Combining both digital and analog printing methods, the Risograph receives your image digitally and then makes a stencil by burning tiny holes into a fiber-based master.
-This master is then wrapped around a color drum that pushes the ink onto the paper, resulting in a print.
-This process happens one color at a time (just like silk screen printing), so the more colors your design has, the more times your paper needs to go through the machine.
+Its function is often described as a mix between screen printing and photocopying, as it can only print one colour at a time.
+Combining both digital and analog printing methods, the Risograph receives your image digitally and then makes a stencil by burning tiny holes into a fibre-based master.
+This master is then wrapped around a colour drum that pushes the ink onto the paper, resulting in a print.
+This process happens one colour at a time (just like silk screen printing), so the more your design has, the more times your paper needs to go through the machine.

 Meet the curators: